 Nathan returns to show you how to set up a simple state machine, which is a data structure that keeps track of different states.
 For example, your game may have three states: “Game Running,” “Game Paused,” and “Game Over.”
 You might use a state machine to remember which one is active, and define how to transition from one to another.
 This blog contains lines of code that you can copy and paste, making it easy for you to build simple state machines for your games.

 Nathan shows you how to add some juice to your character movements and animations.
 This will help you squeeze more life and feeling out of your games, and improve overall game quality.
 You want to download this project file, which contains some collision code that is not included in the blog.
 This post heavily relies on the teachings in the Drawing Sprites and State Machines blog posts, so we highly recommend that you read those before diving into this tutorial.

-In Nathan's final GameMaker Basics tutorial, he shows you how to set up hitboxes and hurtboxes.
+In Nathan's fourth GameMaker Basics tutorial, he shows you how to set up hitboxes and hurtboxes.
 A hitbox is usually associated with some form of attack, and describes where that attack is effective.
 A hurtbox is usually associated with a character (or any other “hittable” object in your game).
 This tutorial is a little more complicated than the previous ones, and we highly recommend that you read up on Drawing Sprites, State Machines, and Juicing Your Movements before diving in.
 As with the other posts in this series, there are code samples that are easy for you to copy and paste for your own use.

 Source Control Tech Blog Series

 We partnered with Alejandro Hitti, a videogame Programmer and Designer from Venezuela, to bring you these tutorials on source control.
 In this two-part blog series, Alejandro will show you everything you need to work with source control, specifically in GameMaker Studio 2.

 Source control is an essential part of game development and one that every developer should use.
 In part 1, Alejandro goes over the following: